alex4747-pub/simple_init_chain/README.md

 from program to program due to the lack of built-in customization handles.

-All these issues are addressed by this InitChain class:
+All these issues are addressed by this InitChain class(see InitChain.inl, InitChain.h and InitChainTagged.h):
 1. It provides two ways of creating multiple chains: using templates or putting every chain into a separate namespace.
 2. Repeated "run" operation calls are NOPs because elements are unlinked from the chain before the funcion execution takes place.
 There is a top-level "release" operation that prevents all further operations.
+There is "release-link" operation to perform release on any link.
 In addition, all access to the top-level level operations is done through an instance of an accessor/runner class.
 3. There is an optional per-chain-element "reset" function and a top-level "reset" operation to support UT.
 There are several safety